-Ghost ants are attracted to your home because there are insects such as aphids, scale, and whiteflies feeding on the plant material on your property.
-As these insects feed on the plants, they secrete a substance called honeydew which is a food source for ghost ants and other bugs.
+Sugar ants and Ghost ants are attracted to your home because there are insects such as aphids, scale, and whiteflies feeding on the plant material on your property.
+As these sugar ants feed on the plants, they secrete a substance called honeydew which is a food source for ghost ants and other bugs.

 You’ll know for sure you have honeydew on your plants if you see a black sooty mold type substance growing on the leaves or if you look closely and see insects stunting the new plant growth.

 If you have any palm trees surrounding your home, as most homeowners in the Miami, FL, Fort Lauderdale, FL and West Palm Beach, FL areas have, you can bet there are ant trails going up those tree trunks to feed off the honeydew on the trunks and palm fronds.
 If any of those palm fronds are touching your home, you can also bet there is a trail of sugar ants possibly using those fronds as a bridge to enter your home while bypassing any preventative pest control foundation treatment.

 During our home pest control treatments, we treat these plants to eliminate the insects feeding on them, which will then eliminate the food source for the ghost ants – making your home a less attractive target!

 When these ants are in the landscape around your home, it is inevitable they will eventually find their way inside without preventative treatments.
 No amount of caulking will be enough to keep them out since they are so small.